cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 <HighlightBox type="note">

 When starting the Hermes relayer, it will assume that the channels you wish to relay over are set up.
-This will be the case if you want to start relaying on an existing _canonical_ channel, meaning the offical and agreed-upon channel (for example, used for fungible token transfers).
+This will be the case if you want to start relaying on an existing _canonical_ channel, meaning the official and agreed-upon channel (for example, used for fungible token transfers).
 <br></br>
 This is perfectly possible and the right approach, given that creating a new channel would make assets relayed over it non-fungible with assets relayed over the canonical channel.
 Most tutorials will create new channels (and possibly clients and connections) as this provides more insight into the software.
 However, it is **important to note that you only need to create new channels if no canonical channel is present** (for example, for a newly deployed chain).